Norsninja/moodswin/README.md

 health and well-being.

 ## Moodswing Actual:
 This is a work in progress project that aims to visualize survey results collected using the MoodSwinger survey tool.
-The project is built using Flask for the backend, and JavaScript (jQuery, Plotly.js) for the frontend.
+The project is built using Flask for the backend, and JavaScript and HTML frontend.

 ## Installation
 To run this project on your local machine, you will need to have Python and MongoDB installed.
 You will also need to install the dependencies listed in the requirements.txt file by running the following command: